 I arrived on the Isle of Raasay just over 10 years ago for what was supposed to be a temporary move, promptly fell in love with the island and the rest is history.

-As a manager at Raasay House Hotel & Activity Centre my main drive is Group Sales & Marketing, but having been responsible for setting up many of the systems over the last decade, my role reaches into every aspect of the business.
+As General Manager at Raasay House Hotel & Activity Centre my role reaches into every aspect of the business.

 I love my varied position and love being part of the Raasay House family.
 For me, there has never been a more important time to support businesses in the Skye and Raasay area and I am excited to be a part of the Skye Connect Team.

 As well as being a volunteer director I also take care of the SkyeConnect and MySkyeTime websites and socal media channels.